jonigl/ollama-mcp-bridge/README.md

 ## Installation

-You can install `ollama-mcp-bridge` in two main ways:
+You can install `ollama-mcp-bridge` in several ways, depending on your preference:

 ### Quick Start
 Install instantly with [uvx](https://github.com/astral-sh/uv):